ibm-cloud-docs/key-protect/concepts/quantum-safe-cryptography.md

 {{site.data.keyword.keymanagementserviceshort}} has two modes that will protect your keys under quantum attacks: Quantum Safe Mode and Hybrid mode.

 - **Hybrid Mode**:
-    Hybrid mode uses a combination of quantum safe algorithms and classic algorithms to protect your data.
+    Hybrid mode uses a combination of quantum safe algorithms and classic key exchange algorithms to protect your data while in transit.
+When you make a request using this mode, the classic elliptic algorithm and the quantum safe algorithm will each generate a key to protect your data.
+These keys will then combine to cryptographically protect your data as it makes its way to the {{site.data.keyword.keymanagementserviceshort}} service.

+    Hybrid mode supports the following algorithms:

+    - `p256_kyber512`
+    - `p384_kyber768`
+    - `p521_kyber1024`

 - **Quantum Safe Mode**:
-    Quantum safe mode only uses quantum safe algorithms to protect your data.
+    Quantum safe mode uses quantum safe algorithms to protect your data while in transit.
+When you make a request using this mode, the quantum safe algorithm will generate a key to cryptographically protect your data as it makes its way to the {{site.data.keyword.keymanagementserviceshort}} service.

-### Algorithm Types
-{#quantum-safe-algorithms}

-When configuring the sdk, you will have the choice to select one of six algorithms to protect your data while in transit: `kyber512`, `kyber768`, `kyber1024`, `p256_kyber512`, `p384_kyber768`, `p521_kyber1024`.
-Hybrid mode supports the `p256_kyber512`, `p384_kyber768`, and `p521_kyber1024` algorithms.
-Quantum Safe mode supports the `kyber512`, `kyber768`, and `kyber1024` algorithms.

-Quantum Safe mode supports the `kyber512`, `kyber768`, and `kyber1024`
+    Quantum Safe mode supports the following algorithms:

-algorithms.
+    - `kyber512`
+    - `kyber768`
+    - `kyber1024`

-These kyber algorithm is recommended by the Open Quantum Safe (OQS) project community.
+These kyber algorithms are recommended by the Open Quantum Safe (OQS) project community.
 To find out more, see [CRYSTALS-Kyber](https://github.com/open-quantum-safe/liboqs/blob/master/docs/algorithms/kem/kyber.md){: external}.
 {: note}